nhuneke/nathanhuneke/content/home/accomplishments.md

   date_end: ""
   date_start: "2012-01-01"
   description: |2-
-    "A studentship awarded by the MRes programme to facilitate the work of two outstanding students"
+    A studentship awarded by the MRes programme to facilitate the work of two outstanding students
   organization: Association of Physicians
   organization_url:
   title: Association of Physicians Undergraduate Studentship for the MRes in Medical Sciences Course
+  url: ""
+- certificate_url:
+  date_end: ""
+  date_start: "2012-01-01"
+  description: ""
+  organization: The Royal Society of Medicine
+  organization_url:
+  title: Intellectual Disability Forum Student Prize
   url: ""

 design: